konrad-jamrozik/dotnet-lib/wikitools/README.md

 # Wikitools

+## What is encouraged

+- Primary constructors
+- Records
+- 'with'
+- LINQ
+- Pure functions and functional composition
+- Extension methods for collection types
+- Ternary operator `?:`
+- Tuples

 ## Hard rules (NO exceptions)

-- No state mutations
 - No mutators: setters, Add() methods, Remove() methods, etc.
-  - Instead: constructors, `with`
 - No control loops: `foreach`, `for`
-  - Instead: LINQ
 - No `if` operators
-  - Instead: ternary operator `?:`
+- No extenion methods for types that are not collections
 - No sequential execution that is not compile-time checked In other words: no temporal coupling, i.e. no statement sequence operator (`;`) where the statements can be flipped causing a bug that compiled.